There isn’t anything on planet Earth that’s like using an offset smoker to create mouthwatering barbecue meals.

 How Does An Offset Smoker Work?

-If you close the damper down all the way, it restricts the flow of oxygen and chokes out the fire.
+If you close the damper down all the way, it restricts the flow of air and chokes out the fire.
 Open the damper all the way, and the fire has unlimited oxygen for fire and it can quickly get out of control.

 The art of offset smoker fire management comes when you understand how your particular smoker reacts to fire size and allowed oxygen amount.